reecelucas/itcss-boilerplate/README.md

 # itcss-boilerplate
-ITCSS core structure &amp; utility classes for new projects
+ITCSS core structure &amp; common abstractions for new projects